 This is not just a UX improvement, it is an enabler of new architectures.
 I imagine "self-healing code" agents that correct runtime errors in milliseconds, even before the end user notices the bug.
 For those like me who build infrastructures, this drastically reduces the iteration time from prompt to deploy.
 It is the confirmation of what I wrote regarding self-healing code and the end of passive chat.

 But speed without control is useless.
 This is where Gemini 3 Deep Think comes into play.
 While other models get lost in chatter, this one seems to maintain context on complex engineering problems with surprising stability.
 For a Solutions Architect, having an engine that validates the structural logic of a Next.js project before proposing a fix is the difference between a toy and a work tool.
+The same applies to model choice in a project: using a powerful one without an architecture that supports it is like buying a Ferrari to sit in city traffic.
+To design an AI architecture consistent with the chosen model is usually worth more than the model choice itself, because a well-thought architecture can squeeze value even out of cheaper models, while a fragile architecture wastes the power of the best one.

 There was another strong signal this week: OpenAI dissolved the "Mission Alignment" team to concentrate resources.
 I read it as a victory of engineering over bureaucracy.
 Instead of getting lost in centralized philosophical discussions, resources are moved to shipping code.
 I prefer an architecture that works today to a prediction of what the world will be like in ten years.